The best presentation software makes creating, managing, and sharing slideshow presentations simple and easy.

-However, while presentation software has been traditionally limited to text and images, not least clipart, it has widened its ability to work with different media, not least video and audio.
+However, while presentation software has been traditionally limited to text and images, it has widened its ability to work with different media such as video and audio.

 Therefore it's important for the best presentation software to not simply be easy and simple to use, but also be able to support these additional media so that presentations can be more engaging, lively, and ultimately serve their purpose in educating and updating their intended audience.

 There are a lot of different presentation software platforms around, but the range can be confusing.
-As we enter 2020, here therefore we've listed the best in presentation software currently on the market, from paid-for, subscription, and even free platforms.
+Here we've therefore listed the best presentation software currently on the market, from paid-for, subscription, and even free platforms.

 On the one hand, it's long been a staple of the hugely popular Microsoft Office suite, meaning that for most users this is going to be the first - and last - presentation software they are going to need to use.

-Overall, it's hard to go wrong with Powerpoint, and although Office 365 has a nominal cost, the apps are free to use even if they do have more limited functionality.
+Overall, it's hard to go wrong with PowerPoint, and although Microsoft 365 has a nominal cost, the apps are free to use even if they do have more limited functionality.

 Branding says a lot about a business, and it’s something firms need to get right from day one – from a good logo to a suitable font.
 CustomShow is business presentation software that puts all these elements of branding first.